 - We also look favorably upon a record of active participation in extracurricular activities.

 In addition to an introductory statement, all applicants must submit a two page (approximate) writing sample as part of their application.
 This writing sample should be different than the essay submitted as part of the application to the school.
 Applications to the Honors Program may be sent in any time after application to the university.
-Review of Honors Program applications will begin March 1.
-Applicants should be aware that the number of openings to begin the Honors Preparation Year in the Fall term is limited; therefore, interested candidates are encouraged to apply early
+Please contact Justin Ross, director of the Honors Program, for information regarding the Honors Program application for the Fall of 2018.

 The Mercyhurst University Honors Program serves as a model of and laboratory for excellence in Mercy education through exploring new course offerings and innovative pedagogies.
 Inspired by the example of the Sisters of Mercy and consistent with the mission of the University, the Honors Program endeavors to create a learning environment both in- and outside of the classroom that engages the whole student, for the value of an education is more than developing the skills necessary for the workplace but is more profoundly about contributing to building stronger communities and cross-cultural understanding.
 Accordingly, grounded in the multi-disciplinary tradition of the liberal arts, the Mercyhurst University Honors Program fosters creative, independent, and critical thinking; facilitates a community of scholars among students; supports opportunities to connect theoretical ideas to real world applications; and nurtures students' understanding of the value of service.
 These aims are supported by the program's pillars of student-directed research, service to the community, leadership development, interdisciplinary learning, and intercultural awareness.